openprocurement/openprocurement.auctions.tessel/docs/source/overview.rst

 Overview
 ========

-openprocurement.auctions.sspinsider contains documentaion concerning the new type of the Deposit Guarantee Fund auctions.
+openprocurement.auctions.tessel contains documentaion concerning the new type of the Deposit Guarantee Fund auctions.

 The procedure to be used is **dgfInsider** which states for the insolvent bank property and the creditor claim right.